sigstore/model-transparency/model_signing/README.md

 python3 -m pip install --require-hashes -r install/requirements.txt
 ```

-After this point, you can use the project to sing and verify models and
+After this point, you can use the project to sign and verify models and
 checkpoints.
 A help message with all arguments can be obtained by passing `-h`
 argument, either to the main driver or to the two subcommands: